-Specialist Provision of Housing for Older People Sheltered and Retirement Housing have been adapted to meet the needs of older people - further information on adaptations in both the private sector and by the local authority has been provided in the House Condition chapter.
+Specialist Provision of Housing for Older People

+Sheltered and Retirement Housing

+There are various existing sheltered housing and retirement housing complexes in Midlothian.
+There is also some amenity and wheelchair housing and many homes have been adapted to meet the needs of older people - further information on adaptations in both the private sector and by the local authority has been provided in the House Condition chapter.
 Most specialist housing for older people is social rented housing and managed by Midlothian Council or other Registered Social Landlords.
 There are also private developments where elderly households are owner occupiers.